-Prudence Bates read it; and then she went in and had another good cry, but for a different reason.^s

-And the message of the Sabbath went over the land.
+Prudence Bates read it; and then she went in and had another good cry, but for a different reason.
+[8] And the message of the Sabbath went over the land.
 Today six hundred thousand believers throughout the world are the result, in part, of that message.
 And all the world knows the message.
-Somewhere in Fairhaven, if not on this spot, Joseph Bates paid his lone York shilling as an act of faith that he was the servant of Jehovah-jirah, the Lord who would provide.
+Somewhere in Fairhaven, if not on this spot, Joseph Bates paid his lone York shilling as an act of faith that he was the servant of Jeliovah-jirah, the Lord who would provide.
 And he believed not in vain.

-2 Joseph Bates, and James White, Life of Joseph Bates, p.
-13.

-3 Ibid.

-4 Letter from Mrs. Eliza B. Bradford, Nov.
+- 1. Much of the history here briefly given was related to us by Mr. Charles A. Harris, genial and learned historian, who has patiently and industriously dug out the old records, and his forthcoming book, Old Fairhaven, will be a mine of information.
+On our second visit he also conducted us on a tour of the points involved.
+The academy was especially an interesting discovery to us, and Mr. Martin took outside and inside photographs.
+Mr. Harris also lent us valuable photographs, which will appear in the forthcoming Episodic History of Seventhday Adventists, Volume I. - 2.
+Joseph Bates, and James White, Life of Joseph Bates, p.
+13. - 3.
+Ibid. - 4.
+Letter from Mrs. Eliza B. Bradford, Nov.
 4, 1946; letter from Charles A. Harris, Dec.
 17, 1946; interview with Mrs. James H. C. Marston, May 16, 1947.
 Mr. Marston is the son of Clara Burgess Marston, daughter of Ann Hathaway Burgess.
 The house was built in 1732, and purchased by the elder Joseph Bates in 1793, who in that year came from Rochester, Massachusetts, where his son Joseph was born in 1792.
-In the rear of this residence is a massive stone chimney, the remains of a house built in King Philip's time.

-5 The term Christian Church has been adopted by a number of sects, and therefore does not always serve to identify.
+In the rear of this residence is a massive stone chimney, the remains of a house built in King Philip's time. - 5.
+The term Christian Church has been adopted by a number of sects, and therefore does not always serve to identify.
 The Christian Church of that period, in New England and adjacent sections, was not the church of the Campbellites.
 The Christian Church of that time had grown out of a secession of some Baptists, under Abner Jones, later joined by similar seceding bodies from the Methodists and the Presbyterians, in the West and the South.
-Recently, in 1931, they joined with the Congregationalists, and the coalesced church is known as The Congregational and Christian Church.

-6Life of Joseph Bates, p.
+Recently, in 1931, they joined with the Congregationalists, and the coalesced church is known as The Congregational and Christian Church. - 6.
+Life of Joseph Bates, p.
 240; letter from Charles A. Harris, Dec.
-17, 1946.
-7Ibid.

-8 J. N. Loughborough, The Great Second Advent Movement, pp. 251-254.
+17, 1946. - 7.
+Ibid. - 8.
+J. N. Loughborough, The Great Second Advent Movement, pp. 251-254.

-1 Much of the history here briefly given was related to us by Mr. Charles A. Harris, genial and learned historian, who has patiently and industriously dug out the old records, and his forthcoming book, Old Fairhaven, will be a mine of information.
-On our second visit he also conducted us on a tour of the points involved.
-The academy was especially an interesting discovery to us, and Mr. Martin took outside and inside photographs.
-Mr. Harris also lent us valuable photographs, which will appear in the forthcoming Episodic History of Seventh-day Adventists, Volume I.

-Deacon John's Son
+5. Deacon John's Son